AWS Cloud Development Kit: Launching CDK

 To get started with AWS CDK, developers need to install the AWS CDK Toolkit, which provides a command-line interface (CLI) for creating and managing AWS CDK projects.
 The CLI can be installed using the Node.js package manager (npm) or any compatible package manager.
 Once the AWS CDK Toolkit is installed, developers can create a new AWS CDK project, define their infrastructure using constructs, and deploy the resulting AWS CloudFormation stack to their AWS account.

 Example code

 The following is AWS CDK code written in TypeScript that creates an Amazon S3 bucket with public read access.
 This code imports the necessary AWS CDK libraries to create a new CloudFormation stack with a single Amazon S3 bucket resource.
 The Bucket constructor is used to create the bucket with the specified properties, including encryption, block public access, public read access, and versioning.
-The removalPolicy property specifies that the bucket should be destroyed when the stack is deleted.
+The removal policy property specifies that the bucket should be destroyed when the stack is deleted.

 import { Construct, Stack, StackProps } from 'aws-cdk-lib';

 import { Bucket } from 'aws-cdk-lib/aws-s3';

 import { BucketEncryption } from 'aws-cdk-lib/aws-s3';

 import { BlockPublicAccess } from 'aws-cdk-lib/aws-s3';